 Optimum chop length "As with cutting date, chop length is about achieving the correct balance.
 Short chop lengths will make consolidation to remove air from the clamp easier, but will impact on how silage performs in the rumen.
-Consider chopping to 1.5-2cm," she suggests as liming, analysing silage and balancing the ration.
-But people don't take control of the preservation.
-"Decisions at ensiling can affect the quantity and quality of the silage you feed for 200 days of the year.
-"For maximum control, choose an additive targeted at both improving fermentation and reducing heating.
-"Ecocool, for example, contains wo strains of beneficial bacteria; one
+Consider chopping to 1.5-2cm," she suggests for each of these issues.
+In trial work, ambient just 55 hours after air exposure, Ecocool-treated silage showed no heating for more than nine days."

-Making good maize silage could offer a lifeline for many farms this winter
+Making good maize silage could offer a lifeline for many farms this winter fermentation efficiency and uing to protect silage quality, says keep maize cool.